rmasters/culpa/README.md

 ### Changing the user class

-By default, the fields will relate to `User` - this can be configured as so in the package configuration file:
+By default, the fields will relate to `App\User` - this can be configured as so in the package configuration file:

     'users' => array(